Summary

 Treatment algorithm

-severe depression, non-pregnant: psychotic, suicidal, severe psychomotor retardation impeding activities of daily living, catatonia, or severe agitation
+at risk of harm to self or others (psychotic, suicidal, severe psychomotor retardation impeding activities of daily living, catatonia, or severe agitation): nonpregnant

 treatment-resistant/refractory depression